Welcome to Why Affiliate Marketing

 Diagram

-In order to fully understand affiliate marketing you need to appreciate how it fits in to Internet marketing strategies as a whole.
+In order to fully understand affiliate marketing you need to appreciate how it fits into your Internet marketing strategy as a whole.

 In August 2004 37% of men and 28% of women who accessed the internet had made an online purchase within the last 12 months.
 Into 2006 the figure had more than doubled to 86% of men and 84% of women.
-This continuing trend of online purchasing has lead many businesses to start trading online with different stragies in an attempt to gain a market share.
+This continuing trend of online purchasing has lead most businesses to start trading online.
+Each employing different marketing strategies in an attempt to gain a share of the online market.

 Internet marketing strategy is any form of on or offline means to increase visitors to your website.
 The main strategies are: